owntracks/frontend/README.md

   - Sass
   - Dependency management with yarn instead of a local copy or unpkg.com

+- Add documentation, at least for the config file
 - Docker support
 - Download data for selected date range, user and device as JSON